NATIONAL WORKING TERRIER FEDERATION.

 Since its formation the N.W.T.F. has provided expert witness evidence in numerous terrier related court cases and has actively participated in every Government Inquiry into hunting with dogs, and on any other matters affecting terrier work, or the working terrier.
 It has provided written and oral evidence at Westminster and the devolved Parliaments in Scotland and Wales (click here for examples).

-N.W.T.F. membership is open to bona fide working terrier clubs and to other similarly related organisations in mainland U.K. (England, Scotland and Wales) who sign up to and agree to abide by the N.W.T.F Code of Conduct for Terrierwork.
+N.W.T.F. membership is open to bona fide working terrier clubs or similar type organisations in England, Scotland and Wales who must sign up to and agree to abide by the N.W.T.F Code of Conduct for Terrierwork.
 N.W.T.F. members are primarily engaged in the breeding and working of terriers for pest control and other related field sports activities.
 It is an indication of their and previous generations skill, dedication and concerns regarding the future well being of the breed, that the modern day working terrier displays none of the genetic and hereditary problems so commonplace in other breeds.

 HOW CAN YOU HELP SECURE THE FUTURE FOR TERRIER WORK ?